acasualmemelord/fusion-showdown/replays/README.md

-This directory holds replays and replays.csv which holds an index of the available replays.
+This directory holds replays and replays.csv which contains an index of the available replays.